 The speaker of those words is one Ziad Zaranda, the Gazan whose fiancée, Yusra Azzami, 20, was murdered because the couple were seen walking by the sea and Hamas operatives decided this act was so immoral, she deserved to die.

 The young couple's tale is fraught with implications for Palestinian political and social life, but I focus on Zaranda's statement that Hamas is worse than Israel because it fits a theme I have researched for some years and have just gone into print with.
-Titled "The Hell of Israel Is Better than the Paradise of Arafat," the longish article provides what may be the first-ever compilation of pro-Israel statements by Palestinians, then draws some conclusions from this recurring pattern.
+Titled "The Hell of Israel Is Better than the Paradise of Arafat" and dated spring 2005, the longish article provides what may be the first-ever compilation of pro-Israel statements by Palestinians, then draws some conclusions from this recurring pattern.

-But history does not stop with the publication of an article, so I shall continue to collect such statements, by Palestinians and other Muslims, and post them here as they reach me.
+But history does not stop with the publication of an article, so I shall continue to collect statements and actions by Palestinians and other Muslims, and post them here as they reach me.
+I shall also post earlier examples.
 (April 13, 2005)

 May 25, 2003 update: Ismail Abu Shanab, a senior political leader of Hamas, criticized Palestinian self-rule to an American reporter while at in his home in Gaza City: "When the Israelis were here, we lived our lives better than now, in every way.
 Believe me.
 Look how the streets of Gaza are not clean,"